 - Show love and respect for people with different opinions with both your words and actions.
 Our desire is to gather together and worship Jesus in spirit and in truth.

-Federal guidelines suggest Face Coverings be worn in public places during all phases of the pandemic, and types of face coverings can include a paper or disposable mask, a cloth mask, a neck gaiter, a scarf, a bandanna, or a religious face covering.
+Federal guidelines suggest Face Coverings be worn in public places during the pandemic, and can include a paper or disposable mask, a cloth mask, a neck gaiter, a scarf, a bandanna, or a religious face covering.
 People can also use clear face shields, and those who are medically in the high risk category or feeling sick at anytime are encouraged to stay at home.
+Masks will not work for people with Asthma or those who read lips with hearing loss.
 Per Executive Order 20-81 there are legal exemptions for people who are unable to wear or tolerate a face covering due to medical or mental health conditions or other reasons.
 There are also situations in which a face covering may be removed, such as when eating or drinking, provided that social distancing is maintained.
 With the Executive Order, we are told not to confront a person about why they are not wearing a face covering and to not report the person to state or local authorities, including law enforcement.
 Instead, we are to ask the person to maintain social distance, if possible.
 We will extend grace to those who wear a mask and to those who are not, as our only desire is that everything we do, be done out of love and to the glory of God.
 We love you church family!

 - VIDEO: Discerning Truth about COVID-19 (Part 1) from the Biblical Science Institute